richardmukechiwa/Forgery-Detector-Classifying-Genuine-vs.-Forged-Banknotes/README.md

 **Challenges**
-- The features meta data only provided for V1 and V2  as (V1. variance of Wavelet Transformed image (continuous) V2. skewness of Wavelet Transformed image (continuous))
+- The features meta data only provided for V1 and V2  as (V1. variance of Wavelet Transformed image (continuous) V2. skewness of Wavelet Transformed image (continuous)) and nothing is explained about V3, V4